katwre/Solubility-api/README.md

 ├── src/
-    ├── train.py # script that trains the model and saves it to a model with pickle └── predict.py # script that loads the model and serves it via a web service with flask ├── images/ # images used for the readme
+    ├── train.py # script that trains the model and saves it to a model with pickle └── predict.py # script that loads the model and serves it via a web service with flask ├── models/ # saved regression models using pickle
+├── images/ # images used for the readme
 ├── data/ # input datasets
     └── water_set_narrow_descriptors.csv # our input file
-├── output/ # output models
 ├── Dockerfile # instructions to build the docker image ├── Pipfile # library dependencies
 ├── Pipfile.lock # library dependencies